If you can spare a few minutes, please help us improve our website by completing this survey.

 Learn about the people and projects at work by visiting the SBC Focus website.

 The Biopolymers & Proteomics Core Facility provides MIT researchers with integrated synthetic and analytical capabilities for biological materials, including proteins, small molecules, and nanoparticles.
 The Core encompasses a wide range of sophisticated technical expertise and state-of-the-art instrumentation.

 The Flow Cytometry Core Facility provides high-speed cell sorting services as well as access, training, and support in the use of bench-top analysis flow cytometers. more >>

-The Glassware Preparation Core Facility provides centralized services to all internal Koch Institute member laboratories, with the primary goal of supplying sterile glassware at an exceptionally high, tissue culture-grade standard. more >>
+The Glassware Preparation Core Facility provides centralized services to internal Koch Institute member laboratories, with the primary goal of supplying sterile glassware at an exceptionally high, tissue culture-grade standard. more >>

-The Media Preparation Core Facility provides internal Koch Institute member laboratories with a wide array of high-quality custom-made bacterial, yeast, and tissue culture media. more >>
+The Media Preparation Core Facility provides internal Koch Institute member laboratories with a variety of high-quality custom-made bacterial, yeast, and tissue culture media. more >>